Salt Patrol 2019 27 Ft. North River Seahawk O/S

 Like the old saying goes, in order to catch fish, you have to go where the fish are.
 When it comes to saltwater game fish such as salmon, halibut, or tuna, this typically means motoring out to the blue water, many miles from the nearest port.

 A boat’s range is an equally important part of the equation.
 After all, what good is being fast if you run out of juice before you can get the job done?
 Take into consideration how far you’ll be running on your fishing forays.
-I found the Seahawk O/S boat provides an ideal balance of power and range.
+I found the 27 Seahawk O/S boat provides an ideal balance of power and range.
 The Evinrude ETEC’s have sufficient horsepower and fuel economy to move the boat through rough seas.
-The fuel capacity on the 26 ft.
-Seahawk O/S was more than sufficient with 170 gallons giving it great range.
-Remember, gas stations are few and far between when you’re offshore.
+I’m getting close to 3MPG at 30MPH and a top speed of just over 40MPH with 4 blade props.
+The fuel capacity on my 27 ft.
+Seahawk O/S was more than sufficient with 130 gallons giving it plenty of range.
+There are no oil changes on Evinrude G-2’s ever and service only every 5 years.
+Way more fishing time then any 4 stroke can provide!

-The Seahawk O/S deep entry vee (55º bow/ 20º transom,) wide bottom and exclusive step-chine design deliver smooth and controlled operation in all water conditions
+The Seahawk O/S deep entry vee (55º bow/ 20º transom,) wide bottom and exclusive step-chine design deliver smooth and controlled operation in all water conditions.
+Savvy anglers refer to North River boats as “Sea Tanks” as the boats are built extremely tough to last a lifetime.

 North River Seahawk O/S boats feature “deep-V” hulls that allow them to cut through rough seas effectively.
 Electric trim tabs make trimming this boat in choppy seas extremely easy.
 When it comes to hull design, another key factor is the beam of the boat.
 Generally, the wider the beam, the less side-to-side rocking action you’ll experience.
 Our North River boats run admirably, even in sloppy seas, and they have proven to be incredibly stable platforms for fishing in the ocean environment.

-FISHING ROOM: A good salmon fishing boat, or any fishing boat for that matter, should supply plenty of room to fish.
+A good fishing boat, or any fishing boat for that matter, should supply plenty of room to fish.
 In most cases, the majority of fishing space should be in the stern.
 The large decks on the Seahawk O/S provide for the overall fishing performance and enjoyment of everyone on board.
+North Rivers can be ordered with many optional features to meet the needs of every angler’s style of fishing and boat layout.

 Seahawk O/S design provides easy mounting of downriggers & rod holders

-ROD HOLDERS and DOWNRIGGERS: When fishing offshore, it’s important to have at least four strategically placed trolling rod holders on your boat; two along the transom and one on each gunwale.
 This way, you’ll be able to troll enough lures to mimic a bait school and attract schooling salmon.
 I consider Scotty Downriggers to be key components of my salmon trolling mix.
 Downriggers provide controlled depth fishing; presenting the lure at the depth the fish are at, and allow us to cover plenty of ground while searching for actively feeding fish.
-My North River boat has weld on downrigger brackets that provide for easy mounting in the correct location on the boats gunnels for 3 HP Scotty downriggers.
+My new North River boat has weld on downrigger brackets that provide for easy mounting in the correct location on the boat’s gunnels and stern for three 2106 HP Scotty downriggers.

-ROD STORAGE AND NET ACCESSIBILITY: Any salmon fishing boat should have adequate space for all the fishing gear you need to bring with you on any given trip.
-Our North River Seahawk O/S comes equipped with a lockable sliding door on the cabin.
-Above the cabin are easily accessible welded on rocket launchers that provide great storage for your fishing rods.
+Any fishing boat should have adequate space for all the fishing gear you need to bring with you on any given trip.
+My North River Seahawk O/S comes equipped with a lockable sliding door on the cabin.
+Above the cabin are easily accessible welded on rocket launchers that provide great storage for 14 fishing rods.
 Your extra rods can be up, out of the way and not interfering with any ongoing angling activity.
+I can also hold three more on each net holder on both sides of the aft cabin.

-In addition to plenty of convenient rod storage, our boats offer a convenient and safe location for a landing net.
-North River welded the net holder to the side of the cabin.
+In addition to plenty of convenient 14 rocket launchers rod storage, our boats offer a convenient and safe location for 2 landing nets.
+North River welded the net holders with 3 additional rod holders to the side of the cabin.
 Getting to a net in a hurry can often mean the difference between landing or losing a big fish at the side of the boat.

 The large cabin on the Seahawk O/S provides great protection from the elements

-PROTECTION FROM THE ELEMENTS: For offshore fishing trips, having somewhere to escape the elements if conditions turn ugly just plain made sense to both of us.
-We both have spent too many trips in the NW rain and wind and the built-in pilothouse with cabin heat on the Seahawk O/S offers protection against wind, rain, and splashing from big swells and wind waves.
-I ordered my Seahawk O/S’s with a custom dinette, sink and two-burner Wallis stove/heater, fridge, which allows us to easily prepare meals and keep warm while fishing.
-This cabin lay out also provide lots of storage compartments and tackle rigging station for our vast amount of equipment.
+For offshore fishing trips, having somewhere to escape the elements if conditions turn ugly just plain made sense to both of us.
+We have spent too many trips in the NW rain and wind and the built-in pilothouse with cabin heat on the Seahawk O/S offers protection against wind, rain, and splashing from big swells and wind waves.
+I ordered my new Seahawk O/S’s with a custom dinette, Wallis forced air heater, electric/12V fridge, which allows us to easily prepare meals and keep warm while fishing.
+This cabin lay out also provides lots of storage compartments and tackle rigging station for our vast amount of equipment.
+The cabin has two air ride seats, one reversing to face the table on a pivot and additional table seat.
+There is also a double seat on the starboard side of the cabin.

 In summary, for big-water salmon, halibut, and tuna angling assignments, you’ll want to select a North River Seahawk O/S which offers an ideal combination of seaworthiness, power, fishability and comfort.
 These boats will provide you with all the necessary tools for getting you and your gear out to the fishing grounds safely and quickly; locating the game fish you want to target; hooking and landing fish; and storing your catch for the long run home.
 My North River Seahawk O/S boat does just that.